estoicodev/website-mauricodev/content/pages/about.md

 Like many other people, I have also learned (and continue to learn) web development on a self-taught basis.
 But I'm not only interested in that.
 I really like sports, philosophy, mathematics, design, neuroscience, among other things.
 In short, I am a curious person who questions a lot and asks questions constantly.
 Everything that I am, I want to gather and offer to others.
 Only that.

-> To change the core of a nation, you have to take a look at its education. - Me
+> To change the core of a nation, you have to take a look at its education. - MC

 *Thank You for reading, and have a nice day.*